mathematicalmaker/Xbox-DVD-Tray-Signal-Analyzer/README.md

 #### SMC

-The most important thing to note here is that VCC for the SMC is 3.3V!
+The most important thing to note here is that V~DD~ for the SMC is 3.3V!
 This means the three inputs from the tray state lines of the DVD drive must be between 3.0V and 3.6V.
 Voltages outside this range risk permanent damage to the SMC, and there a reports in various forums where people connected these lines directly to 5V and frying their motherboards.
 The DVD_ACTIVE line has the same restrictions.
 It isn't used in this analysis but it does come up later when looking at flawed schematics and products.

 The eject switch on the console isn't connected directly to the DVD drive.
 It sends an input to the SMC, which in turn sends a signal to the DVD drive.
 This is normally held high by a 1KΩ resistor and the SMC briefly pulls it low when the eject button is pressed.
 This makes it a useful source for 3.3V signals.